jaclu/tmux-packet-loss/README.md

 ### Simulating losses

-If you want to examine the plugin displaying losses you can use an included test script.
+To examine the plugin displaying losses in the status bar, there is an included test script.
 Run it without params to get a help summary

 ```bash